bendechrai/workshop-secure-messenger-v1/WORKSHOP.md

     }

+Note that Laravel uses compiled assets.
+You'll need to run

+    npm run dev

+after changign any JS files.
+Alternatilvely, run this once in another tab, and changes to JS files will start an automatic rebuild:

+    npm run watch

 ## Step 2 - Contact Lists

 Starting logged in, and looking at the dashboard, we want to create a view of contacts on the left, and a placeholder for messages on the right.
 For simplicity, the contact list will show a list of all users in the system.
 Note that this could represent a privacy leak in a production system.